1987 North Indian Ocean cyclone season: Cyclonic Storm Two (02B)

-Tropical Storm Three (3A)
+Cyclonic Storm Three (04B)

-The monsoon trough spawned a tropical depression on June 4 in the Arabian Sea.
-It tracked due eastward, becoming a tropical storm later that day and reaching a peak of 60 mph winds on the 6th.
-The storm turned abruptly northward, turned westward and executed an anticyclonic loop.
-Vertical shear caused the system to dissipate on the 12th.

-Tropical Storm Four (4B)

 A monsoon depression became more tropical on October 14 in the Bay of Bengal.
 It traveled northwestward, becoming a tropical storm on the 15th and hitting southeastern India as a 50 mph storm that night.
 It rapidly dissipated over land.

-Tropical Storm Five (5B)
+Severe Cyclonic Storm Four (05B)

 65 mph Tropical Storm Five, which developed on October 30 in the Bay of Bengal, made landfall at Nellore on the 2nd, dissipating shortly thereafter.
-50 people and 26,000 cattle were reported to be died and 7 lakh people were affected due to the storm.
+50 people and 26,000 cattle were reported to be died and 700,000 people were affected by the storm.

-Tropical Storm Six (6B)
+Severe Cyclonic Storm Five (06B)

 The monsoon trough spawned a tropical depression on November 8 in the southeastern Bay of Bengal.
 It tracked northward, then turned westward, strengthening to a 60 mph tropical storm before hitting eastern India on the 12th.

 Tropical Storm Seven (7A)

 Tropical Storm Seven, which developed in the western Bay of Bengal on December 2, strengthened in the eastern Arabian Sea to a 50 mph storm.
 It turned to the northeast, where upper-level winds weakened it to a tropical depression.
 The depression hit western India, 90 miles south of Bombay, on the 12th, and dissipated the next day without causing any damage.